Quasi-isometry invariants of weakly special square complexes

-The definition of the link of a vertex in a complex of simplices is a little bit different from the definition of the link of a vertex in a cube complex. \begin{enumerate} \item For a complex of simplices $X$, the link of a vertex $v\in X$, denoted by $lk_{X}(v)$, is the full subcomplex spanned by all the vertices adjacent to $v$ and the star of $v$, denoted by $st_{X}(v)$, is the full subcomplex spanned by $v$ itself and vertices in $lk_X(v)$ (we will omit $X$ when the base complex is clear).
+The definition of the link of a vertex in a complex of simplices is a little bit different from the definition of the link of a vertex in a cube complex. \begin{enumerate} \item For a complex of simplices $X$, the link of a vertex $v\in X$, denoted by $lk_{X}(v)$, is the full subcomplex spanned by all the vertices adjacent to $v$, and the star of $v$, denoted by $st_{X}(v)$, is the full subcomplex spanned by $v$ itself and vertices in $lk_X(v)$ (we will often omit $X$ when the complex $X$ is clear).
 Note that $st_{X}(v)$ is always connected but $lk_{X}(v)$ is possibly disconnected. \item For a cube complex $Y$, the link of a vertex $y\in Y$, denoted by $Lk(y,Y)$, is the $\epsilon$-sphere about $y$ which is considered as a complex of simplices; an $n$-simplex of $Lk(y,Y)$ corresponds to the corner of an $(n+1)$-cube of $Y$ containing $y$ and simplices of $Lk(y,Y)$ are attached along their faces according to the attachment of the corresponding corners of cubes. \end{enumerate}